-We have been consistently profitable since our inception, achieving 43 consecutive quarters of profitable operations.
+We began operations in January 2000 through the acquisition of a precision mechanical and electro-mechanical manufacturing site in Thailand from Seagate Technology, or Seagate.
+We have been consistently profitable since our inception, achieving 47 consecutive quarters of profitable operations.